 4. Invest in the Information Supply Chain

-High quality, accurate information is the foundation for, and enabler of, the plug-and-play supply chain, and forms the basis for making the right standardisation decisions.
-It is critical, that companies invest in the technology that enables them to spot and understand patterns, capture and analyse total cost, identify opportunities and make better decisions.
+High quality, accurate information is the foundation for, and enabler of, the plug-and-play supply chain, and forms the basis for making the right standardization decisions.
+It is critical, that companies invest in the technology that enables them to spot and understand patterns, capture and analyze total cost, identify opportunities and make better decisions.
 Decisions that help drive growth.

-“Enterprise data is vastly underutilised,” argues Accenture in a recent report.
-“Data ecosystems are complex and littered with data silos, limiting the value that organisations can get out of their own data by making it difficult to get to.”
+“Enterprise data is vastly underutilized,” argues Accenture in a recent report.
+“Data ecosystems are complex and littered with data silos, limiting the value that organizations can get out of their own data by making it difficult to get to.”

 Continuous Rigor Required